Home

 Her Bar encourages you to check these criteria now - just get started!
 It is much less helpful to have this information only at the application stage and have to consider how you have met the criteria retrospectively.

-FOR SILK APPLICATIONS: Check the criteria here, and the Assessment forms here.
+FOR SILK APPLICATIONS: Check out guidance from KCAppointments here, and the Competency framework here.

 FOR JUDICIAL APPLICATIONS: Check eligibility here and how to prepare here.